 Expired, unused, and unwanted prescription and over-the-counter medicines will be accepted.
 To find the drop-off location adjacent to the Student Health, Wellness and Recreation Center, visit www.mtsu.edu/parking/2018ParkingMap.pdf.

-Sponsored by the Campus Pharmacy and the University Police Department, the drug take-back event is part of an ongoing national collection drive led by the U.S. Drug Enforcement Agency.
+Sponsored by the Campus Pharmacy and the University Police Department, the drug take-back event is part of an ongoing national collection drive led by the U.S. Drug Enforcement Administration.
 This fall’s National Drug Take-Back Day is planned for Saturday, Oct.
 27, around the country.

 The collections are an effort to remove excess drugs from communities where they could be abused or misused, diverted into the wrong hands or disposed of in environmentally unsafe ways.